Three tips for improving your writing and becoming a well-rounded web ambassador

 Resources for the planning, outlining, and drafting process can be found in a number of places including in the Writing Assistance resources provided by The Writing Lab.
 One of these resources, the Purdue University's Online Writing Lab, has many articles including one on How to Create an Outline

-Diversify the people and topics you highlight within your department to represent the whole body of the University of Louisiana at Lafayette.
-Our digital media and content should reflect and represent the diversity of our University’s community on and off campus.
+Vary the people and topics you highlight within your department to represent the whole body of the University of Louisiana at Lafayette.
+Our digital media and content should reflect and represent the uniqueness of our University’s community on and off campus.

-As web ambassadors, we can support this effort – and support our students – by representing diversity in our web content.
+As web ambassadors, we can support our students by creating a range of representations in our web content.
 We can do this in a number of ways:

 1. Be mindful of the images we use on our websites

-2. Represent the diversity of our community through our student, alumni, and faculty spotlights
+2. Represent the many different members of our community through our student, alumni, and faculty spotlights

-3. Highlight and promote efforts support diversity within our campus community
+3. Highlight and promote efforts that support ensuring our campus is a welcoming community

 It is important for us to actively bridge the gap and continue to build relationships with all our students and faculty from all social classes.